 When combined with mindfulness and a motivation to come closer to your good nature or to others, these can become full-fledged forms of meditation.
 I have many friends who say their spiritual practice is running or hiking or surfing or painting, activities that get them outside themselves for a while, connecting with their deeper self, a self that goes beyond labels and concepts to simply being.

-As we’ve discussed before, the Buddhist perspective that it’s not the activity itself, but the motivation, again comes into play here.
-Exercise and art and adventure can become competitive, ego-driven activities like anything else.
+As we’ve discussed before, the Buddhist perspective says that it’s not the activity itself, but the motivation, that comes into play here.
+Exercise and art and adventure can become competitive, ego-driven activities, like anything else.

 Living in California, I’ve known quite a few people who told me that surfing was their religion, practiced early in the morning, like meditation, becoming one with the mind’s connection to nature through riding the waves.